Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-linux-for-zynq.md

 8. Turn on the ZC702 board using SW1, and wait until Linux loads on the board.

+## Example 7: Creating Hello World Application for Linux in Vitis IDE

 <!--Merge with the next chapter-->
 ### Linux Domain Creation for Linux Applications